zzzhan/markdown-notepad/README.md

 ## Features

+* Multiple tabs

+  Power you to open, edit or preview multiple files on the same time

-* Support multiple tabs(multiple open, editing and preview)
+* Auto save and recovery

-* Support auto save, even the browser close or terminated
+  Not need to save manually, data can be recoved next time when close the browser,even terminated by power off.

-* Support insert a local image without upload
+* Insert a local image without upload

+  Not like more editor do, you don't need to upload before inserting a local image.

-* Support paste the screen capture
+* Paste screen capture directly

+  Print your screen with <kbd>PrtScn</kbd>, then <kbd>Ctrl</kbd>+<kbd>V</kbd> directly

-* Support shortcuts
+* Shortcuts

+  See more detail on the following

-* Support fullscreen mode
+* Fullscreen mode

-* Github flavored for preview
+* Github flavored

 ## Shortcuts